Last updated on July 5th, 2022 at 01:17 pm

 He just spent a year showing you how he handles everything on his own, while his wife was ill.
 You don’t get this kind of information on a loan with two healthy people just starting out in life.
 I’ll take a chance on this husband any day.
 He’s already shown you what kind of person he is.

-The underwriter would look at me the same way Mr. Phone did — like someone who trusted the world just a wee little too much for my own good and didn’t understand their had to be consequences for taking certain kinds of risk.
+The underwriter would look at me the same way Mr. Phone did — like someone who trusted the world just a wee little too much for my own good and didn’t understand there had to be consequences for taking certain kinds of risk.

 That was 7 years ago and the Internet has changed since then — the whole world is sharing — but sometimes at night I still hear his gentle voice worrying for me.
 It’s in these moments I return to a place of second-guessing my dreams.
 It’s usually followed by a vision of financial ruin where some orthodontist is waiting to pry the braces from my son’s teeth before we’re done.